iter8-tools/iter8/mkdocs/docs/concepts/whatisiter8.md

 You have developed multiple versions of a microservice app or an ML model.
 You want to identify the **winning version** and rollout the `winner` in a reliable manner.

 !!! tip "Enter **Iter8**"
-    **Iter8** helps you to unlock business value in your k8s apps and ML models rapidly by bringing together the best of AI, release engineering, and observability.
+    **Iter8** enables you to unlock business value in your k8s apps and ML models rapidly and robustly by combining the best of AI, release engineering, and observability.

 Use Iter8's AI-driven experimentation capabilities to safely experiment with new versions of your apps and ML models on Kubernetes and OpenShift clusters, gain key insights into their behavior with real user requests in production or staging environments, progressively shift traffic, and rollout the `winner` in a statistically robust manner.